PhD in Theology

 Diverse Learning Community

-concentration in either New Testament or Theological Studies.
-“Theological Studies” is defined integratively, with students working in Christian ethics, church history and historical theology, liturgical theology, public theology, political theology, practical theology, systematic theology, and theology and culture.
+In the Center for Advanced Theological Studies (CATS), “Theological Studies” is defined integratively, with students in this concentration working with faculty mentors specializing in Christian ethics, church history and historical theology, public theology, political theology, practical theology, Pentecostal studies, systematic theology, and theology and culture.

 RESIDENTIAL AND HYBRID STUDY

-Students studying in the Theological Studies Concentration may complete their work either in residence on Fuller Seminary’s Pasadena Campus or in a hybrid format.
+Students may complete their work either in residence on Fuller Seminary’s Pasadena Campus or in a hybrid format.

 Students participating in the hybrid modality complete the bulk of their coursework from a distance through synchronous and asynchronous participation in doctoral seminars.
-Hybrid modality students must complete 21 quarter units through hybrid coursework, which entails visiting campus on three separate occasions for one week at a time.
+Hybrid modality students must complete 26 quarter units through hybrid coursework, which entails visiting campus on four separate occasions for approximately one week at a time.